alcarney/blog/content/notes/python-3-gotchas.md

 +++
-title = "Python 3.x Gotchas"
-tags = ["python"]
-description = "As the legacy of Python 3.x grows you might forget how new some features are"
+description = "As the legacy of Python 3.x grows I forget how new some features are" tags = ["python"] title = "Python 3.x Gotchas"
 +++

 ## Beware pathlib on 3.5